bhumitbuha/bhumitbuha/README.md

 ## Currently

-- Finishing CET-CS at Algonquin (graduating Apr 2026)
+- Completed CET-CS at Algonquin (graduated on Apr 2026)
 - Building out the Linux Production Homelab on Azure and AWS with Terraform and Ansible
+- Working on AI enabled F1 proidiction system
 - Corrigo CMMS administration certification in progress

 ---